socraticDevBlog/pastebin/README.md

 docker compose up
 ```

+ℹ️ keep this terminal running in order to keep local DynamoDB Docker container running

 ### 3. Run Lambda locally

 Using SAM (Serverless Application Model) CLI, you can easily execute the lambda